Frequently Asked Questions

 To read more about off-label prescriptions, click here.

 - A known adverse interaction with another medication the patient is taking.
-In this case, the pharmacist would need to cite an absolute contraindication to concurrent use with another medication.
-Since there are no absolute contraindications to any medicine given with ivermectin (only dose adjustments or monitoring of levels are required with some) this reason is invalid.
+In this case, the pharmacist would need to cite an absolute contraindication to concurrent use with another medication;

 - The prescribed dose is above the recommended dosage – given that studies using ivermectin doses up to 10 times the FDA approved dose of 0.2mg/kg have not been associated with any increased adverse effects, this reason would be invalid.
 Further, doctors can and do prescribe medicines above normal doses for patients and this practice is perfectly legal.
 Finally, of the many treatment studies of ivermectin in COVID-19, multi-day dose regimens of up to 0.3mg/kg have been used with no reported increase in adverse effects.

 Note that if a pharmacist refuses to fill the ivermectin prescription by claiming that “it is not recommended or approved for COVID-19” they should be made aware of the following:

 NIH treatment guidelines are not mandates and thus do not and cannot restrict any provider’s decision to prescribe a medication that the NIH Guidelines panel does not recommend.
 As stated in the NIH COVID-19 Treatment Guidelines:

 “it is important to stress that the rated treatment recommendations in these Guidelines should not be considered mandates.
 The choice of what to do or not to do for an individual patient is ultimately decided by the patient and their provider.”